XRPLWin/XWA/packages/XRPL/README.md

 ## Request workflow

 1. Prepare instance by setting params
-2. Use send() to execute request.
-3. Handle any errors using try catch.
-Request will be re-tried x amount of times if rate-limit is detected.
+2. Use send() to execute request and handle errors by using try catch.
+(Request will be re-tried x amount of times if rate-limit is detected)
 4. XRPLedger response is stored in memory and it is available to read.

 ## Methods